 Gluten is a kind of protein that is naturally found in grains like wheat, barley, and rye.
 Hence the bread and pasta made from these ingredients contain gluten in them.

-A gluten-free diet is the one that does not contain gluten-containing grains.
+A gluten-free diet is one that does not contain gluten-containing grains.
 Hence, most of the yogurts are free from gluten.

 Should You Care About The Gluten?

-Unless you have the Celiac disease or have a gluten sensitivity, it is perfectly fine to go with gluten in your diet.
+Unless you have the Celiac disease or have gluten sensitivity, it is perfectly fine to go with gluten in your diet.